 Pupil Sports Premium allocation, use and impact on attainment

-The Government is providing additional funding for primary schools for academic years 2013/2014, 2014/2015, 2015/16 and 2016/17 in order to improve the provision of physical education and sport in primary schools.
+We have welcomed the Government’s announcement in June 2013 to provide additional funding until 2020 in order to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
-All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2016 school census) will receive the funding.
+All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2017 school census) will receive the funding.

 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
 We will be held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
 We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents/carers and others are made fully aware of the PE and sporting provision at Wilberfoss CE VC Primary School.